-There’s a lot happening in the SMS / text marketing world over the last couple of years, especially on the customer side.
+There’s been a lot happening in the SMS / text marketing world over the last couple of years, especially on the customer side.
 Mobile messaging has exploded among people of all ages, and has become the number one way people want to receive communications, especially from businesses.
 There has been a major move away from telephone calls as we see their efficacy continue to decrease year by year.
 Businesses and organizations in all sectors switched to text messaging to convey vital information and advertise efficiently to their audiences.

 We are seeing new innovative forms every day that businesses make use of Application to Person (A2P) messaging to communicate with customers.
 A2P is the industry term used to describe the programmatically transmitted text messages from computers to individuals.
 If you have ever received a marketing text or an SMS alert from a business or your doctor’s office, you’ve received an A2P text message.
 Although use cases have gradually expanded and developed, one aspect that doesn’t have is the messaging systems to support them.
 That changed in late 2019 when 10 Digit Long Code (10DLC) messaging was introduced.